PUPPY CULTURE

 Why is this timing so important?

-Puppies go through 2 “fear periods”, in which they can be completely traumatized by their surroundings.
-In these 2 very short periods many things like a loud bang, driving in a car, vacuuming, interaction with other dogs or less than careful handling… can instil a lifelong trauma in the puppy.
-Have you ever met a dog that is afraid of fireworks, being approached by strangers, etc?
-This behaviour is most likely caused by a negative experience in one of those 2 “fear periods”.
+Puppies go through 2 “fear periods” (one around 5 weeks of age and another around 8 weeks of age), in which they can be potentially permanently traumatized by their surroundings.
+In these 2 very short periods many things like a loud bang, driving in a car, vacuuming, interaction with other dogs, being brushed, washed or maybe not being handled correctly… can instil a lifelong trauma in the puppy.
+Have you ever met a dog that is afraid of fireworks, being approached by strangers/your partner/children, impossible to brush/wash, barks incessantly, impossible to potty train etc..?

 We take great pride in being able to recognise the mental development and developmental stages that our puppies go through, to give them the best possible base to become stable adults.
 The result?
-Let’s see some often-heard comments from our customers about what they loved in their puppy’s personality/character:
+Let’s see some often-heard comments from our Pawrents about what they loved in their puppy’s personality/character:

-• Potty training is a breeze, within a few days they know to go on the pad or outside.
+“Potty training is a breeze, within a few days the puppy knew to go outside”

-• Outgoing with new visitors and their pets.
+“Outgoing with new visitors and our/their pets”

-• Not afraid of loud noises (e.g. fireworks).
+"Not afraid of loud noises like fireworks"

 Working with puppy culture IS labour intensive.
 It demands constant monitoring and awareness and providing the right stimuli at the right time.
 For that reason, we will never breed more than 2 litters at once and we leave plenty of time between breedings, both for the health of the mothers as for ourselves to always be on top of our game.